Sahra Wagenknecht Alliance: Cultural issues

 The party is highly critical of gender-inclusive modifications of the German language.
 Wagenknecht argued that while everyone "should live their own way", Germany has an issue where "people with a traditional family no longer feel valued and someone who is white, male and heterosexual almost has to apologise for it".
 She advocated a "gender ban" in schools and public institutions on example of the one enacted in Bavaria by Markus Söder, which enforces the usage of traditional German grammar in regards to gender.
 The party is also against loosening regulations on legally changing one's gender; Wagenknecht believes that such a law "turns parents and children into guinea pigs for an ideology that only benefits the pharmaceutical lobby."

 Wagenknecht seeks to distance herself and her party from what she considers "lifestyle leftists" that focus on identity politics and "an attitude of moral superiority", at the cost of neglecting blue-collar workers and the poor.
 She argues that mainstream left-wing parties abandoned "globalisation losers", which she defines as workers disadvantaged by migration pressures and overseas market competition.
 Wagenknecht identifies this "lifestyle leftism" as the main reason behind the rise of right-wing populism in Europe:

 Left liberal arrogance nurtures rightist gains of [political] territory.
 As noisier the rightist attacks, as more left liberals feel justified in their position.
 Nazis oppose migration?
 Thus, every critic of migration must be a crypto Nazi... [i]nstead of addressing ... majorities with a programme attractive to them, [the] SPD and Left party have helped the AfD to electoral triumphs, turning it into the leading "workers' party".
 In an altogether submissive manner, they also accepted the Greens as intellectual and political avant-garde.
 This removed them [leftists] from any chance to win a majority on their own.

 The BSW accuses other left-wing parties of elitism and the "new education privilege", stating that they have become dominated by urban academia and no longer represent the lower socioeconomic classes of society.
 The party stresses solidarity, contrasting the "somewheres" - workers that feel attachment to particular states and regions - with "anywheres", the "globalised elites".
-The party puts an emphasis on traditional family values and regional identities, criticizing social progressivism as an extension of market-liberal policies that "weaken cohesion and valuable mutual connections that previously offered people security and support".
+The party puts an emphasis on traditional family values and regional identities, criticising social progressivism as an extension of market-liberal policies that "weaken cohesion and valuable mutual connections that previously offered people security and support".